“Run fast for your mother, run fast for your father,

 Tired-as-hell selfie in a Whataburger parking lot, because I have a Band-Aid on my neck — but I’m still going.

 By the time I got home, I was so tired that I almost fell asleep on the dining room table.
 I was shredded.
-I’d only been sleeping two to three hours a time since I’d moved out.
+I’d only been sleeping two to three hours at a time since I’d moved out.
 And yet, the more I talked to my mom, the more I woke up.

 We talked until 1:30 in the morning, then watched TV for another half an hour.
 And that night, we had a conversation that changed my life.